 Some like the dhal curry(parippu)really spicy with loads of tempering and some like it light and more mild and heavy on the coconut milk.

 It’s also a great beginners introduction to Sri Lankan cuisine.

-What other dishes go well with Dhal curry?
+What other dishes go well

 The choices are limitless, dhal curry goes with almost any type of side dish, like a really good spicy coconut sambol.